Astrophysics (Index)About

 (launch rocket in development, e.g., for future astronomical projects)

 The Space Launch System (SLS) is a series of large (8.4-meter diameter) heavy-lifting launch rockets in development by NASA, aimed at launching spacecraft such as telescopes and planetary probes, potentially including manned missions.
 As such, they are alternatives to current and previous such rockets such as the Atlas, Delta, and Ariane series.
-The planned multiple versions and upgrades include a version would set a new record for lifting power, currently still held by the Saturn V. In addition to its lifting capacity, its 8.4-meter diameter is larger than what is otherwise (so far) available, which is significant regarding possible payload dimensions, and, in turn, the design of space probes, space observatories, etc. The SLS borrows technology from the Space Shuttle, including the rocket engine design.
+The planned multiple versions and upgrades include a version that would exceed Saturn V's lifting capacity.
+(The Saturn V, flown for the last time in 1973, continues to hold the lifting-capacity record among rockets that achieved regular operation.)
+In addition to the SLS's lifting capacity, its 8.4-meter diameter is larger than what is otherwise (so far) available, which is significant regarding possible payload dimensions, and, in turn, the design of space probes, space observatories, etc. The SLS borrows technology from the Space Shuttle, including the rocket engine design.
+After substantial delays, the first SLS flight took place in November 2022, testing the SLS as well as an un-crewed test of an Orion spacecraft, the crewed spacecraft that is part of NASA's Artemis lunar program, which circled the Moon and returned to Earth.
+The flight also launched ten small (CubeSat) space probes, some remaining in Earth orbit and some sent into orbit around the Sun.

 (space,equipment,plan,NASA)